 Retrograde flow was initially observed in the first multi-use nozzle jet injector, the Press-O-Jet, during the 1950s.
 Elisberg, McCown and Smadel (1956) reported, the “backflow of inoculum mixed with the subject’s bodily fluids,” however it was their belief that “the precautionary quick withdrawal of the jet injection syringe immediately after the inoculation is finished prevents contamination of the nozzle with agents which might transmit a blood-borne infection.”
 Contrary to Elisberg, McCown and Smadel’s belief, subsequent research has shown prompt removal of the jet gun failed to stop cross-contamination within the half second it took to administer the vaccination.

 Robert Hingson acknowledged a “back leak” of fluid within his 1963 paper in the Military Medical Journal.
 Hingson wrote, “Because of the need for readjustment by the tissues which so suddenly receive the 1 cc. injection, we recommend keeping the injector nozzle compressed tightly against the injected site for one second after injecting, to minimize back leak” (Hingson, Davis & Rosen, 1963).
 Hingson’s belief was the jet injector would act as a barrier, stopping the back flow of fluid, and give time for the fluid to absorb into the surrounding tissue.
-However, Hingson grossly failed to test if the “back leak” would contaminate the inside of the jet injector.
+However, Hingson failed to test if the “back leak” would breach the nozzle orifice and contaminate the inside of the jet injector.

 Dutch researchers observed retrograde flow during the 1980s.
 Brink and colleagues (1985) found cross-contamination of a highly infectious virus occurred within their study on mice despite the lack of visual bleeding at the injection site.
 The researcher’s hypothesized, “Probably the enormous tissue pressure caused a splashback of the injected fluid.
 This retrograde stream could be responsible for the transport of virus particles.”
 The researchers further stated investigations should be conducted to see if this phenomenon occurs in humans.